Installation and SetupInstallation - Each User. Installation - Multi-user. Language Translations. Personalize Your Templates.

 Training Program Design Spec

-To organize your plans for a multi-session training program
+To organize your plans for a multi-session training program perhaps led by multiple trainers and facilitators.

 An organized system to collect tidbits that should be incorporated (somewhere) in your upcoming training program.